aalsiuser/pet_tracking_app/README.md

 - `count` action --> Responsible for retrieving count of pets outside the power saving zone.
 It supports filtering of grouped count data based on `pet_type` and `tracker_type`.

 ### Services
-Service classes handle different logic to store, retrieve data based on different filters.
-It is also responsible for validating payload sent by different trackers before storing the data in redis to maintain data consistency.
-It is also responsible for validating different filter params while retrieving the data.
+Service classes manage the logic for storing and retrieving data based on different filters.
+They are also responsible for validating payloads from different trackers before storing data in Redis to maintain data consistency, as well as validating filter parameters during data retrieval.

-- `CreatePet` -->  This handles validating the pet info attributes and its type, It is also responsible for storing the pet tracking information.
-This also handles the logic to update count of pets outside the zone grouped by pet_type and tracker_type.
+- `CreatePet`: This service validates pet information attributes and their types, and manages the storage of pet tracking information.
+It also handles updating the count of pets outside the zone, grouped by `pet_type` and `tracker_type`.

-- `SearchPets` -->  This handles querying/searching of pets according owner_id, pet_type, tracker_type.
-This uses same redis key `pets_data` list which stores all the pet information to filter/search for the tracking info.
-This creates key according to arguments given and finds all the keys in the `pets_data`that match the key.
-Then we loop the keys to fetch tracking info of all the pets with different trackers.
+- `SearchPets`: This service handles querying and searching for pets based on `owner_id`, `pet_type`, and `tracker_type`.
+It uses the same Redis key, pets_data, which stores all the pet information, to filter and search for tracking info.
+Keys are constructed according to the provided arguments, and matching keys are used to fetch the tracking information for all pets with different trackers.

-- `CountPets` --> This handled querying/searching to fetch count of pets outside power saving zone from the `grouped_data` list which is grouped by `pet_type` and `tracker_type`.
-This takes 2 optional arguments to fetch specific group count.
+- `CountPets`: This service manages querying and retrieving the count of pets outside the power-saving zone from the grouped_data list, grouped by `pet_type` and `tracker_type`.
+It accepts two optional arguments to fetch specific group counts.

 ## Database Design
-I've used `Redis` as in-memory database.
-It is one of the fastest out there and supports different data structure and scalar types.
+The application uses Redis as its in-memory database.
+Redis is one of the fastest databases available and supports a variety of data structures and scalar types.

-### Design DS to store the data
-I thought of two Data structures to store the tracking data.
-Both has pros and cons.
-I gave thought and went with **second option** as system needs to be efficient in querying data specifically when it comes to data receiving from the trackers which sends a huge amounts of data.
+### Data Structure for Storing Pet Tracking Information
+Two options were considered for storing tracking data.
+After evaluating the pros and cons, I chose the second option to ensure efficient data querying, especially since the system receives large amounts of data from trackers.

 ### First Option
 One with the straight forward option of storing all the data in a single array.For example below